 To erase the stigma surrounding mental illness and suicide, provide hope, and raise funding for life-saving programs.
 To date, the MOM Race has brought thousands of people together and raised $400,000 for local brain research, suicide prevention programming, and crisis intervention services.

-May is national mental health awareness month.
+May is National Mental Health Awareness Month.
 Please support the MOM Race and help us get the word out that mental health conditions are common, treatable, and nothing to be ashamed of.
 Help us give hope to all those who are suffering in silence, including the hundreds of survivors of suicide who attend the MOM Race each year.
 Help us show the world that our loved ones are so much more than the manner in which they died.
-We might not be able to prevent every tragedy, but we can educate ourselves and change the way we see mental illness and suicide.
+While nothing can bring our loved ones back, it’s amazing what we can accomplish when we join forces to give mental health and suicide prevention the attention they deserve.
 That’s Mind Over Matter!

 Mind Over Matter is a nonprofit organization supported by gifts and donations and is registered under IRS 501(c)(3).